jameswan141/jameswan141.github.io/README.md

 Week 2

 * When I was creating the softwares, I had to look back to what I learned from this and the previous milestone as well as the tutorials.
 The codes that generate them require a big load of methods, quotes, semantics, and functions.
 Even for the fact that I did succeed in making the softwares, it certainly was a bit of a struggle.
 I will refresh my memory on my previous learning of all the past things as well as learn the advanced concepts in the tutorials.
+* When I was dealing with HTML. the headers and footers were actually quite difficult especially in the larger chunks of code.
+The order that the elements have to come in was the key point to making the code complete and able to compile.
+I'll practice more with these sections before moving on to the hard ones.

 <a href="#top">Top</a>